Kahsolt/stable-diffusion-webui-vae-tile-infer/README.md

 ----

-⚠ This repo is more experimental than the production-ready [multidiffusion-upscaler-for-automatic1111](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111)'s implementation, please use that in production.
-⚠ But for developers want to see our idea, code in this repo is more clear & neat to understand.
+⚠ This repo is for **experiments & code study** use for developers who wanna read our idea. 😀 ⚠ You should use [multidiffusion-upscaler-for-automatic1111](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111)'s implementation **in production**, we put updates there.

 ℹ When processing with large images, please **turn off previews** to really save time and resoureces!!